Are you frustrated with Twitter?

 Become a reader-centric user.

 Spend some time discovering what works in your genre.
-Find the influencers, and pay attention to their retweet numbers and likes.
+Find the influencers, and pay attention to their impressions, retweet numbers, and likes.

 Better yet, while signed out of Twitter, query the search box.
 Enter your genre’s most important keyword, and find out which updates are going viral.
 Are they quotes, article links, polls, infographics, or videos?
 What hashtags are they using?